XPRNetwork/ts-smart-contract-docs/src/introduction/accounts-and-permissions.md

 ## Overview

-**Account** - A registered user on the Proton blockchain, that can send transactions to interact with smart contracts.
+**Account** - A registered user on the XPR Network blockchain, that can send transactions to interact with smart contracts.

 **Contract** - An account with a smart contract (WASM + ABI) deployed to it.